MasterKano/BITS/INS/MS/Shotgun K/BIO.md

 - K-Guard is treated as an open-guard attacking platform (primarily vs a kneeling opponent) designed to access lower-body submissions, upper-body submissions, sweeps, and back takes from one connected framework.

-- The build is defined by “knee off the mat” structure + a scoop-style control on the near leg as the stabilising control that prevents the opponent from easily forcing half guard and collapsing the position.
+- The buildl; is defined by “knee off the mat” structure + a scoop-style control on the near leg as the stabilising control that prevents the opponent from easily forcing half guard and collapsing the position.

 - Entry families feed the same build and checklist: seated entries (lower-body and upper-body), supine entries (low-leg and lasso-style routes), and top-facing entries (north-south to K) plus reverse de la Riva to K.